[ MY DIGITIZING STATION ]

 CAMERAS

-When I digitize film with a digital back, I tether it to a computer.
+When I initially digitized film with the P45 digital back, I had to tether it to a computer because of its lack of Live View.
 I brought life back to an old MacBook Pro that collected dust for several years.
-After replacing the MacBook’s battery I purchased from Other World Computing, the old MacBook found its new home at my digitizing station.
-I tether the CFV-50c using Hasselblad’s Phocus software and save the files to a card.
-When my digitizing session is completed, I upload the files into Lightroom on my studio’s iMac workstation.
-I will discuss the various software and techniques I use in the next post.
+After replacing the MacBook’s battery, which I purchased from Other World Computing, the old MacBook found its new home at my digitizing station.
+The P45 CCD sensor has a distinct color palette compared to the newer 50c, though I prefer shooting with the 50c.
+Its Live View and electronic shutter (no cords) make for a more seamless experience, as well as the freedom from tethering.
+I save my files directly to an SD card, and once my digitizing session is complete, I upload everything into Lightroom on my iMac workstation in the studio.
+In the next post, I’ll dive into the different software and techniques I use.

 LENSES

-The lenses I currently use for digitizing film with the Fuji X-Pro3 are the Zeiss Touit 2.8/50M macro lens for individual film frames and the Fujinon XF23/2 R WR for contact sheet making.
-When digitizing with my medium format cameras, I use the Hasselblad 120/4 CFi Makro lens and the Schneider 120/5.6 Apo Digitar M lens for individual film frame digitizing.
-The X-Pro3 does not require extension tubes when used in my workstation with the lenses mentioned above; however, using the medium format cameras does require extension tubes, and I will talk about that in the next post.
+For digitizing film with the Fuji X-Pro3, I currently use the Zeiss Touit 2.8/50M macro lens for individual film frames and the Fujinon XF23/2 R WR for creating contact sheets.
+I eventually sold the XF23/2 lens after purchasing an X100V, which includes an updated version of the XF23/2 lens.
+When digitizing with medium format cameras, I rely on the Hasselblad 120/4 CFi Makro lens or the Schneider 120/5.6 Apo Digitar M lens for individual film frames when using an ALPA camera.

 [ 6×17 & 6×12 NEGATIVES + MULTI-FORMAT FILM HOLDER ]